 SUBMISSION RELEASE WAIVER

-Recipient agrees to indemnify, defend, protect and hold harmless Women’s Weekend Film Challenge, LLC and its parent and their respective subsidiaries, affiliates, officers, directors, representatives and employees (collectively, “WWFC”), from and against any and all claims, demands, losses, costs, damages, judgments, liabilities, and expenses (including, without limitation, reasonable attorneys' fees and punitive damages) arising out of or in connection with Recipient’s participation in the Program, any breach or alleged breach of the warranties and promises given by Recipient herein, and any screenplays, films, plots, characters, or ideas submitted during the Program or on any screenplay, film, or material developed out of those screenplays, films, plots, characters, or ideas.
+Recipient agrees to indemnify, defend, protect and hold harmless Women’s Weekend Film Challenge, LLC, its parent and their respective subsidiaries, affiliates, officers, directors, representatives and employees (collectively, “WWFC”), from and against any and all claims, demands, losses, costs, damages, judgments, liabilities, and expenses (including, without limitation, reasonable attorneys' fees and punitive damages) arising out of or in connection with Recipient’s participation in the Program, any breach or alleged breach of the warranties and promises given by Recipient herein, and any screenplays, films, plots, characters, or ideas submitted during the Program or any screenplay, film, or material developed out of those screenplays, films, plots, characters, or ideas.

-Recipient acknowledges that as part of the Program and other programs WWFC holds, it receives many submissions of creative materials from third parties and that it is continually developing in-house ideas, stories, and creative materials, and that many such submissions and/or developments may be similar or identical to the Screenplay and/or any material provided, evaluated and/or presented for the Program.
-Recipient understands and agrees that WWFC’ use of materials or properties containing elements similar or identical to Recipient’s Film and/or any other material presented for the Program, and evaluated by any of the Judges and/or WWFC (collectively, the “Material”) shall not obligate the Judges and/or WWFC to Recipient in any manner whatsoever.
+Recipient acknowledges that as part of the Program and other programs WWFC holds, WWFC receives many submissions of creative materials from third parties and that it is continually developing in-house ideas, stories, and creative materials; and that many such submissions and/or developments may be similar or identical to the Screenplay and/or any material provided, evaluated and/or presented for the Program.
+Recipient understands and agrees that WWFC’s use of materials or properties containing similar or identical elements to Recipient’s film, Screenplay and/or any other materials presented for the Program, and evaluated by any of the Judges and/or WWFC (collectively, the “Material”) shall not obligate the Judges and/or WWFC to Recipient in any manner whatsoever.
 Recipient agrees that, to the extent that ideas and concepts presented in Recipient’s Screenplay include material that is in the public domain or owned by a third party, Judges and WWFC will have the same rights in such material as any member of the general public.
 Recipient further understands that the Judges and WWFC would refuse to evaluate Recipient’s Material in the absence of Recipient’s acceptance of each and all of the provisions of this Release.
 Recipient acknowledges that no fiduciary or confidential relationship now exists between WWFC or Judges, on the one hand, and Recipient, on the other hand, and Recipient further acknowledges that no such relationships are established between WWFC or Judges, on the one hand, and Recipient, on the other hand, by reason of this Release.